Patchworks, 2c Fulbourne Road Now On Site

 Full details of how we process, manage and retain your personal information can be found online in our Privacy Notice at jtp.co.uk/projects/community-planning

-JTP wlll retain your details in order to communicate with you about the Fulbourne Road project up to and including the submission of the planning submission.
+JTP will retain your details in order to communicate with you about the Patchworks, 2C Fulbourne Road project up to and including the completion of the scheme.
 We may share your personal details with the project team but not with any other third parties.

-To opt out of receiving future updates about the Fulbourne Road project, please email us at email@example.com or write to us at JTP, Unit 5 The Rum Warehouse, Pennington Street, London E1W 2AP
+To opt out of receiving future updates about the Patchworks, 2C Fulbourne Road project, please email us at email@example.com or write to us at Freepost JTP (no stamp required).

 Inland Homes is an established brownfield regeneration specialist based in Beaconsfield devoted to providing high quality residential and mixed-use developments.
 We understand the value of placemaking and as such invest heavily in high quality landscaping and public realm, which we believe helps create vibrant communities.
 This can be evidenced through our now completed Drayton Garden Village development, a thriving new sustainable garden suburb located in West Drayton.